-Affection: There's a pretty good chance that your dog is licking you because he loves you!
-There's a good reason for calling licks "kisses."
+Affection: There's a pretty good chance that your dog is licking you because it loves you.
+It's why many people call them "kisses."
 Dogs show affection by licking people and sometimes even other dogs.
 Licking is a natural action for dogs.
 They learned it from the grooming and affection given to them as puppies by their mothers.
 Dogs might lick your face if they can get to it.
-If not, they might just dog for any available patch of skin, like hands, arms, legs, and feet.
+If not, they might just go for any available patch of skin, such as hands, arms, legs, and feet.
 Some dogs tend to lick less than others.
-This does not necessarily mean that a dog is less affectionate if he does not lick.
-He might have just learned things differently as a puppy or just not prefer licking.
+This does not necessarily mean that a dog is less affectionate if it does not lick.
+It might have just learned things differently as a puppy or just not prefer licking.

 Instinct: When wolves (and sometimes dogs in the wild) return to their pups after a meal, they regurgitate meat from the hunt.
-The pups, too young to hunt on their own, lick the meat from around their mouths.
+The pups, too young to hunt on their own, will lick the meat from around the mother's mouth.
 It is believed by some that this licking behavior has been passed down in the DNA, causing dogs to instinctively do it sometimes.

 Is It Safe for Dogs to Lick You?

-It's usually harmless to let your dog lick you.
+It's usually relatively harmless to let your dog lick you.
 However, don't believe the old myth that dogs' mouths are cleaner than humans' mouths.
-They most definitely are not!
 Dogs' mouths contain a lot of natural bacteria, which is part of the reason dog bites are so dangerous.
-However, this bacteria probably won't cause you harm unless it gets into an open wound.
-There are no documented cases of illnesses that started with a dog licking a human.
+However, this bacteria probably won't cause harm unless it gets into an open wound.
 But hey, you might just think it's gross.
 And that's okay.

 How to Get Your Dog to Stop Licking You

-If you want the occasional gentle kiss from your dog, you can actually train your dog by attaching a word or phrase like "kiss" or "gimme sugar" to the behavior.
+If you want the occasional gentle kiss from your dog, you can train your dog by attaching a word or phrase such as "kiss" or "gimme sugar" to the behavior.
 Reward the gentle kiss, say on the cheek or chin (or maybe just your hand depending on your preferences).
-Then deny attention when it gets out of hand.
+Then deny attention if the licking it gets out of hand.
 If you need help with this and other training, consider hiring a dog trainer.